Skills for Success (Essential Skills) Summary

 Digital Technology

-Machinists may use computers and CAD software in their work.
+Machinists may use computers and computer-aided design (CAD) software in their work.
 They may use computers to access database information, reference electronic manuals and resources, communicate with others or perform Internet research.
-Certain equipment such as CMM and CNC machines require digital technology skills.
+Certain equipment such as coordinate measuring machines (CMM) and computer numerical control (CNC) machines require digital technology skills.

 Continuous Learning